bentaysum/1D_model_rebuild/README.md

 you github, for showing me how inept I truly am at the should-be-easy process of version control.
 I'm earnestly trying my best here.

+## 10/06/2020

+Initialisation complete, forecast and backtrace timesteps are produced.

 ## 09/06/2020

 Initialisation routine now finds best day0 to start routines at for user specified